× Send

 The project timeline is often most dependent on the funding, design and permitting process.
 The actual building time is relatively short.
 Ceres and its partners will provide project oversight to assure that the building is built correctly and efficiently.
 Erection times of the steel and glass can be relatively short and completed in approximately 2 months.

-A Glass House can be very energy efficient, even net zero and electric only, using multi-layer glass, solar panels between the glass (PV), solar thermal panels and radiant floor heating, phase change materials, a GAHT® system and movable insulation etc.
+Additionally, glass houses can include solar thermal panels and radiant floor heating, a GAHT® system and movable insulation etc.

 As seen in many of the examples on the web page above, Ceres expects that most projects will have a combination of traditional buildings such as: kitchens, offices, storage spaces, coolers, etc.